oathanrex/xfce4-themes-and-icons/kali-themes-and-icons/icons/README.md

 ## Available Icon Packs

-- **Flat-Remix-Blue-Dark**: A dark blue-themed icon pack with a flat design.
+- **Flat-Remix-Blue-Dark**: A dark blue-themed icon pack with a flat design.?(not uploaded bcz file size is 70mb)
-- **Flat-Remix-Blue-Light**: A light blue-themed icon pack with a flat design.
+- **Flat-Remix-Blue-Light**: A light blue-themed icon pack with a flat design.(not uploaded bcz file size is 70mb)
 - **Flat-Remix-Purple-Dark**: A dark purple-themed icon pack with a flat design.
 - **Flat-Remix-Purple-Light**: A light purple-themed icon pack with a flat design.